my-yangj/logik/README.md

 - crave
 - fc4sc

-meson is our hw build tool,
+meson is our hw build tool instead of cmake,
 - in python and easier to learn/use than cmake
 - modular with lots of modules, subprojects
 - unit test support
 - builtin package support

 To use meson, the project's dir has been arranged as below, dir /hw is for chip level and there is main build file meson.build.
-/hw can has several dirs for different chip configuration (named after chip's name). /subprojects directory contains IPs, each /hw/ip could be self contained and could checkout separately.
+/hw can has several dirs for different chip configuration (named after chip's name). /subprojects directory contains IPs, each /hw/ip could be self-contained and could checkout separately.

 /from meson manual/
 - meson allows you to take any other meson project and make it a part of your build